 This maker space is all about experiential learning in the STEM fields.
-Choose from a party that focuses on robotics, coding, or Minecraft and watch as the kids’ skills spark, making connections and delving deep into the world of gaming, coding and more.
-Cue the robot wars!2451 Bloor St. W., Toronto M6S 1P7
+At MakerKids, you can choose from a party that focuses on robotics, coding, or Minecraft and watch as the kids’ skills spark, making connections and delving deep into the world of gaming, coding and more.
+Cue the robot wars!2451 Bloor St. W., Toronto

 Two words: roller rink!
-Kids will have an absolute blast discovering (or re-discovering) inline skating.
-And, depending on the package selected, parties can also include activities like laser tag, photo booth, and mini golf.65 Orfus Rd., Toronto M6A 1L7
+Kids will have an absolute blast discovering (or re-discovering) inline skating at RINX.
+And, depending on the package selected, parties can also include activities like laser tag, photo booth, and mini golf.65 Orfus Rd., Toronto

 Rooks to Cooks

 If your kids are budding culinary visionaries, why not have a cooking party with two professional chefs from Rooks to Cooks.
 Learn to make pie, doughnuts, butter tarts, pizza, lollipops, or sushi.
 Everything from ingredients and clean-up is taken care of for you, meaning there is literally no muss, no fuss for you!680 Annette St., Toronto 1-833-243-3862

 A fun indoor playground and arcade, Happy Kingdom Playground has lots of fun birthday party packages that include everything from pizza and balloons, to game tokens and invitations.
 With more than 100 arcade games, simulators, and much more to keep the little ones entertained.1980 St Clair Ave W, Toronto 416-769-7272

 Toronto West End YMCA